Spectral Change Point Estimation for High Dimensional Time Series by Sparse Tensor Decomposition: Empirical performance

-In Tables \ref{tab:vma} and \ref{tab:var}, we report the simulation results of the estimated change points numbers and locations found by the proposed method for DGPs 1 and 2 with 500 replications of the experiment.
-We contrast the empirical performances of the proposed method with those of the sparsified binary segmentation for multivariate time series using the locally stationary wavelet (SBS-MVTS) method of \cite{cho2015multiplechangepoint}, which uses the wavelet periodogram to detect change points, as implemented by the function $\mathtt{sbs.alg}$ in the R package $\mathtt{hdbinseg}$.
-We include in the comparison the series-by-series method which implements Algorithm \ref{alg:multi} component-wise.
-We also compare with the method in \cite{schroder2019fresped} in \emph{Supplementary Materials} due to page limit.
-For the change point numbers, we show the frequencies of the estimated numbers being less than, equal to or larger than the true value.
+For DGP1, we consider $p=80$, $N=6000$, $L=75$ and $v_1=0.5$.
+Two sparsity levels with $k_0 \in \{3,\lfloor\sqrt{p}\rfloor\}$, i.e., $\{3,8\}$, and $\mbb{S}$ is the set of the CP series that are evenly distributed across the $p$ dimensions.
+We first examine the performance of Algorithm \ref{alg:tensor} by evaluating $|\bm{\gamma}(\omega)^\top \hat{\bm{\gamma}}_{1,B}(\omega)|$.
+For $W_n$ in DGP1, we set $\phi=-0.6$ and $\sigma^2=0.6$.
+Figure \ref{fig:proj} plots the mean absolute inner product against frequency.
+Besides $k=k_0$, we also consider $k=p$ as a benchmark.
+Fig.~\ref{fig:proj} shows that the inner product curves bear resemblance to the signal magnitude $\lambda_1(\omega)$.
+Over the high frequency region when the signal is strong, the mean absolute inner product is generally close to 1 for $k=k_0$, indicating almost perfect alignment with its true counterpart $\bm{\gamma}$ in DGP1.
+The inferior performance with $k=p$ shows the benefit of exploring the sparsity structure.

+We also check the performance of change point detection for DGP1.
+Specifically, for $W_n$ in DGP1, let $\phi=-0.3$ and $\sigma^2=0.6$ or $\sigma^2=5$, respectively representing weak and strong signals.
+Again, we consider $k_0 \in \{3,8\}$.
+In Table \ref{tab:factor}, we report the simulation results of the estimated change point numbers and locations.
+We show the frequencies of the estimated numbers being less than, equal to or greater than the true value.
 As for the change point location, we use the adjusted Rand index (ARI) of the estimated partition of the time points into stationary segments against the true partition to measure the performance, since change point estimation may be viewed as a special case of classification.
-Best entries are bold-faced in the tables.
-For the series-by-series approach, the ARI is the average of the ARIs of the series-specific partitions.